m-pilia-pr2/fx2048/README.md

 In order to work, the game needs each of the two components is avaible in the classpath, and each component is packed in a separatred jar file.
-Note that giocatoreAutomatico.jar is only a non-runnable Java library, while the game2048.jar is a runnable jar packaging a JavaFX8 application, but it's useless while the other jar is not in the java classpath (the application will probably throw some ClassNotFoundException).
+Note that giocatoreAutomatico.jar is only a non-runnable Java library, while the Game2048.jar is a runnable jar packaging a JavaFX8 application.
+The Game2048.jar will search for the giocatoreAutomatico: if the class implementing it is not avaible, the application will work in human mode only.

 After building the project, you can run the application launching the following command in the project root folder: